He puts the tears

 We continued our pattern

-finally moving to a home of our own
+finally a home of our own

 According to our postal address we were still in the city